DanielNawrot/DanielNawrot/README.md

 - 🌱 I’m currently learning **python**

-- 👯 I’m looking to learn more about **computer science and engineering**
+- 👯 I’m looking to learn more about **computer science and computer engineering**

 - 📫 How to reach me **dpnawrot@gmail.com**